Ollie Crowe

-Ollie Crowe is an Irish Fianna Fáil politician who has served as a Senator for the Industrial and Commercial Panel since April 2020.
+Ollie Crowe is an Irish Fianna Fáil politician who has served as a senator for the Industrial and Commercial Panel since April 2020.

 Crowe unsuccessfully contested the 2020 general election in the Galway West constituency.

 He was formerly a member of Galway City Council representing the Galway City Central local electoral area.

-Imelda Byrne was co-opted to Crowe's seat on Galway City Council following his election to the Seanad.
+He is the Fianna Fáil Seanad spokesperson on Enterprise, Employment and Trade.